 It describes how partitions can be used to make it faster and easier to search through the index of a search engine, and how rarer and less common results for queries might be kept in an extended index, which is also the topic of another patent granted to Google earlier this year that shares the same list of inventors and was filed on the same day, which I wrote about in Google Patent on Extended Search Indexes.

-Is this extended index what we have been referring to as Google’s supplemental index?
-It could possibly be, or could have been.
-A recent blog post at the Official Google Webmaster Central Blog on supplemental results, Supplemental goes mainstream, tells us that Google is going to stop labeling supplemental results as “supplemental” because the differences between main index and supplemental index results is growing narrower, and supplemental results are now fresher and more comprehensive than they have ever been.
+Is this extended index what we have been referring to as including Google’s supplemental index results?
+It could be or could have been.
+A recent blog post at the Official Google Webmaster Central Blog on supplemental results, Supplemental goes mainstream, tells us that Google is going to stop labeling supplemental index results as “supplemental” because the differences between the main index and supplemental index results are growing narrower, and supplemental index results are now fresher and more comprehensive than they have ever been.

 The patent describes such things as:

 - The use of a cache to return results for popular searches,